thomas10-10/certifTraining/cka.md

 - [ ] Understand the primitives used to create robust, self-healing, application deployments
 - [ ] Understand how resource limits can affect Pod scheduling
 - [ ] Awareness of manifest management and common templating tools

+20% - Services & Networking
+- [ ] Understand host networking configuration on the cluster nodes
+- [ ] Understand connectivity between Pods
+- [ ] Understand ClusterIP, NodePort, LoadBalancer service types and endpoints
+- [ ] Know how to use Ingress controllers and Ingress resources
+- [ ] Know how to configure and use CoreDNS
+- [ ] Choose an appropriate container network interface plugin

+10% - Storage
+- [ ] Understand storage classes, persistent volumes
+- [ ] Understand volume mode, access modes and reclaim policies for volumes
+- [ ] Understand persistent volume claims primitive
+- [ ] Know how to configure applications with persistent storage

+30% - Troubleshooting
+- [ ] Evaluate cluster and node logging
+- [ ] Understand how to monitor applications
+- [ ] Manage container stdout & stderr logs
+- [ ] Troubleshoot application failure
+- [ ] Troubleshoot cluster component failure
+- [ ] Troubleshoot networking